-Chava smiled as she created a drawing.
-The girl drew around her right hand, and then placed her left hand over the picture to trace it.
+Chava smiled merrily in the throes of drawing a composition.
+The dreamer-upper drew around her right hand, and then placed her left hand over the picture to trace it.
 After making eyes and a mouth, the seven-year-old added a paintbrush to the character's hand.
 "Are you an artist too?" she asked in sign language.

-As Chava finished with a rainbow of colors her dad signed to his nonverbal daughter on the autism spectrum.
-"Remember how sometimes your mom and I talk about after you were born, to celebrate your birth we went to buy a flowering cherry tree?
-There was only one left and it was small and split down the middle, but just felt like the perfect tree.
-And since then at least one flower blooms on it all year long even during the coldest days of winter, because impossible things happen every day."
-He gave his daughter the tiny pink blossom.
-"If you put it between two sheets of paper and cover it with a heavy book it will press flat for your memory album where you can keep it always."
+As Chava finished making use of the whole color wheel her dad signed to his nonverbal daughter on the autism spectrum.
+"Remember how sometimes your mom and I talk about after you were born, to celebrate your birth we went to buy a pink flowering cherry tree?
+There was only one floriferous cotton candy sapling left and it was small and split down the middle, but just felt like the perfect tree.
+And since then at least one flower has bloomed through all four seasons, even on Christmas morning, because impossible things happen every day."
+He gave his daughter the tiny rosebud cherry blossom.
+"If you put the flower between two sheets of paper and cover it with a heavy book it will press flat for your memory album where you can keep it always."